zalyoung/gitlab-handbook/content/job-families/sales/customer-success-engineer.md

 ### Customer Success Engineer (Associate) Responsibilities

-- Schedule and onboard new CSE level customers into the CSE program
+- Schedule and onboard new CSE level customers into the CSE program.
-- Track and manage resulting onboarding follow up such as license installation, support contact set up, security announcement subscriptions, etc
+- Track and manage onboarding follow-ups, such as license installation, support contact setup, and security subscriptions.
-- Provide adoption-oriented content to renewal managers in support of the renewal manager outreach process.
+- Provide adoption-oriented content to renewal managers for outreach support.
-- Engage AE’s to review CSE program capabilities and advantages
+- Collaborate with AEs and other team members to communicate CSE program benefits.
-- Define and manage campaigns to contact cohorts of customers within the CSE’s book of business to generate customer interaction on technical topics.
-Effectively leverage the digital team’s capabilities to avoid duplicative activity.
-- Manage the default schedule for CSE level customer interaction options (eg Calendly).
+- Assist in developing and executing campaigns targeting cohorts of customers for technical engagement.
+- Manage default scheduling tools (e.g., Calendly) and ensure ease of interaction for customers.
-- Track CSE help requests to ensure team compliance with Service Level Agreements.
+- Track help requests to ensure compliance with Service Level Agreements.
+- Support senior team members in creating and delivering enablement content like workshops or demos.
-- Continuously improve professional skills with a focus on personal mastery and team learning through activities such as training, reading and seeking mentorship from others
+- Continuously improve professional skills through training, reading, and seeking mentorship.
+- Track and report basic customer success metrics and help monitor outcomes.

 ### Customer Success Engineer (Associate) Requirements

-- Demonstrated experience in a related function with direct customer advocacy and engagement in post-sales or professional services functions.
+- Demonstrated experience in a related function with customer advocacy and engagement in post-sales or professional services roles.
+- Familiarity with GitLab use cases (SCM, CI, CD, DevSecOps, Agile Planning) or the ability to quickly learn technical concepts.
+- Strong verbal and written communication skills to engage with customers and internal stakeholders effectively.
+- Basic understanding of metrics and success measurement in customer engagement.
+- Willingness to collaborate with cross-functional teams to support customer goals.

 ### Customer Success Engineer (Intermediate) (CSE)